tema1998/git_intro/README.md

-This is description of this project.1
+This is description of this pro ject.123